 Breakfast for 9 month old baby

 I used a whole wheat bread and dipped it in an egg and cinnamon mixture.
 I then cooked it in a frying pan with a little bit of coconut oil.
-For the yogurt, I like offering a Greek yogurt with a high milk fat percentage, such as this one we love from Tree Island!
+For the yogurt, I like offering a yogurt with a high milk fat percentage, such as this one we love from Tree Island!
 I then added some shredded apple into the yogurt

 Lunch for a 9 month old baby